skittleson/DoCodeThatMatters/src/onboarding-devs.md

 ---
-title: Project Onboarding for New Engineers
+title: Effective Onboarding for New Engineers
 keywords:
   - engineer training
   - guideline
+  - Onboarding
+  - New engineers
+  - Project productivity
+  - Structure engineer training
 date: 2022-07-05
-description: General template/guide on how to onboard an engineer to new project.
+modified: 2023-01-25
+description: Learn an effective onboarding strategy for new engineers on a project.
+Streamline the transition and boost productivity with our structured approach.
 image: https://images.unsplash.com/photo-1536597297293-f5adf6145863?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxzZWFyY2h8NXx8c2hpcCUyMGJvYXJkaW5nfGVufDB8fDB8fA%3D%3D&auto=format&fit=crop&w=500&q=60
-alt: Boarding a ship
+alt: Onboarding
 priority: 0.9
 ---

-Engineers come and go on projects.
-Getting an individual up to speed takes time.
-With some experiments and listening to retros, this seems to be a good start.

-## Ordered Guide
+Onboarding new engineers on a project can be a time-consuming process.
+However, by implementing a structured approach, the transition can be made smoother.

+## An effective onboarding strategy includes:

-- Explain a high level view of architecture and provide relevant docs.
+- Providing a comprehensive overview of the project's architecture and making relevant documentation easily accessible.
-- Provide the individual a task/ticket but only to implement the business logic.
+- Assigning tasks or tickets that focus on the implementation of business logic, giving the new engineer a clear understanding of the project's objectives.
-- Both work on main test cases definitions including a single happy path and possible exceptions.
+- Collaborating on the definition of main test cases, including the happy path and potential exceptions.
-- Leave all external dependencies as `throw new NotImplementedException();` to be done once after the business logic.
-Using dependency injection and/or dependency provider pattern has worked for me.
+- Delaying the implementation of external dependencies by using techniques such as dependency injection or the dependency provider pattern.
+This approach allows the new engineer to focus on the core functionality of the project.
-- Have the individual do a pull request early to give feedback in an async matter from a senior engineer.
-No longer than 1 week seems appropriate.
+- Encouraging the new engineer to submit a pull request early, allowing for timely feedback from senior engineers.
-- Provide pair programming / code swarming / office hours in a regular cadence.
+- Scheduling regular pair programming, code swarming or office hours sessions to provide additional support and guidance.

+By following this approach, a new engineer can quickly become productive, and contribute to the success of the project.